bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- overcast clouds
+- broken clouds
-- 84% humidity
+- 78% humidity
-- 15 mph wind
+- 8 mph wind
 - 0.21 inches of precipitation in the past 24 hours

 ## Temperature History